denodrivers/postgres/docs/README.md

 after TLS connection has failed, but will display a warning containing the reason why the TLS connection failed. **This is the default configuration**.

-If you wish to skip TLS connections all together, you can do so by passing false as a parameter in the `tls.enabled` option or the "disable" option when using a connection string.
+If you wish to skip TLS connections altogether, you can do so by passing false as a parameter in the `tls.enabled` option or the "disable" option when using a connection string.
 Although discouraged, this option is pretty useful when dealing with development databases or versions of Postgres that didn't support